 Racial harassment and race discrimination can happen to any level of employee at any type of company.
 While most people know harassment when they see it, discrimination can be harder to identify.

-Here are a few questions to ask yourself if you think you may have bene subject to harassment or discrimination in New Jersey or New York:
+Here are a few questions to ask yourself if you think you may have been subject to harassment or discrimination in New Jersey:

 - Have you been passed over for promotions when others who came into the company at the same time have moved up?